Seenu (2000 film): Plot

 However, Seenu understands the reason behind Kesavan's behavior and decides to stop performing on stage.
-Seenu also meets Kesavan and explains how much he respects him and makes his point clear that overpowering Kesavan was never his aim.
+Seenu also meets Kesavan, explains how much he respects him, and makes it clear that overpowering Kesavan was never his aim.
 Kesavan feels bad hearing Seenu's emotional conversation and realizes his mistake.
 Kesavan and Seenu also have a sister whose wedding is fixed.
-The entire family gets back to happy mode on the event of the wedding.
-Kesavan is also recovered and decides to go on a pilgrimage trip before his sister's wedding so that he could return pure.
-On the day before their sister's wedding, Seenu gets the information that Kesavan has met with an accident while he was on the pilgrimage trip and has died.
-Seenu is shocked but does not reveal this to his family members as it would stop his sister's wedding.
+The entire family gets back to happiness on the occasion of the wedding.
+Kesavan has also recovered and decides to go on a pilgrimage trip before his sister's wedding so that he can return pure.
+On the day before their sister's wedding, Seenu gets the information that Kesavan has met with an accident while he was on the pilgrimage and has died.
+Seenu is shocked but does not reveal this to his family, as it would stop his sister's wedding.
 Seenu rushes to the hospital to confirm the news and finds it to be Kesavan.
 He hides the information and instead attends his sister's wedding.
-Seenu informs that Kesavan could not make to the wedding as he was busy in a temple.
-Once the wedding is completed, Seenu reveals the truth, which shocks the entire family.
+Seenu informs that Kesavan could not make it to the wedding as he was busy at a temple.
+Once the wedding is over, Seenu reveals the truth, which shocks the entire family.
 Seenu later becomes a famous Carnatic singer, and the legacy continues, but he attributes all his success to Kesavan.